 Ensuring that your nutrition is correct will also play a big role in how you feel while swimming.
 If you are constantly consuming a bunch of unhealthy processed food, your body won’t be able to perform and recover as effectively as someone who is eating healthy and focusing on consuming more organic sources of food such as rice, potatoes, eggs, nuts, milk, and the occasional serving of pasta for some extra energy.

 It’s also important to ensure that you are consuming good amounts of micronutrients from foods like vegetables and fruits.
 You may even choose to use an electrolyte drink during training to replace any electrolytes that your body may be losing through sweat, thus keeping your performance at a high-level.
+(For more info on supplements for swimmers, refer to this article).

 When you are constantly eating healthy you will be able to swim faster and longer without getting tired since your body will be fueled with all of the right nutrients it requires to function correctly during physical exercise.